UPDATE: Senate Bill 145 passed both houses of the California legislature and was sent to Gov. Gavin Newsom.

-A state bill that would erase a discriminatory sentencing law that has disproportionately targeted members of the LGBTQ community to register on California’s sex offender list has received support from law enforcement and civil rights advocates.
+A state bill that would amend a discriminatory sentencing law that has disproportionately targeted members of the LGBTQ community to register on California’s sex offender list has received support from law enforcement and civil rights advocates.

 The bill also has bipartisan support as it makes its way through the state legislature.